acgetchell/CDT-plusplus/README.md

 ## Testing

-Run `just build`; it selects `scripts/build.sh` on Unix or `scripts\build.bat` on Windows, builds the test target, and executes all 128 CTest entries: 104 doctest scenarios, 23 executable integration tests covering normal CLI use and invalid-boundary rejection, and one arithmetic-backend correctness test labeled `scientific`.
-The parallel-enabled AddressSanitizer and `parallel` configurations register 103 ordinary doctest scenarios, one launcher containing five scenarios labeled `unit`, `parallel`, and `configuration`, the same 23 integration tests, and the arithmetic test, for 128 CTest entries.
+Run `just build`; it selects `scripts/build.sh` on Unix or `scripts\build.bat` on Windows, builds the test target, and executes all 131 CTest entries: 106 doctest scenarios, 23 executable integration tests covering normal CLI use and invalid-boundary rejection, one compiled C++ API example, and one arithmetic-backend correctness test labeled `scientific`.
+The parallel-enabled AddressSanitizer and `parallel` configurations register 103 ordinary doctest scenarios, one launcher containing five scenarios labeled `unit`, `parallel`, and `configuration`, the same 23 integration tests, the C++ API example, and the arithmetic test, for 129 CTest entries.
 Every process-level test is labeled `integration`, and invalid-input tests also carry the `cli-boundary` subcategory.
 Run `just ci` for the complete local validation gate.